4-Letter Words to Teach Your Kids

 Another four letter word: read.
 Although we live in an advanced technological society where there is an overabundance of visual stimuli, nothing has greater power to stir up the soul and motivate the spirit than reading God's word.
 From childhood, Timothy, Paul's coworker and evangelist, read the scriptures, which eventually led him to the wisdom and the knowledge of salvation.
 We read about that in II Timothy 3:15.

-David, the king and the writer of Psalm, said that God's word was what guided his every step in life, Psalm 119:105.
+David, the king and the writer of Psalms, said that God's word was what guided his every step in life, Psalms 119:105.

 Again, children will only do what they see their parents doing and are encouraged to do themselves.
 We teach little children to brush their teeth because if they don't, bad things will happen.
 We tell them, "Your teeth will fall out if you don't brush them;" and drink their milk to help their body be strong.
 And yet the teeth and the body and all of that is all going to pass away eventually.
 But we often neglect to teach them how to nourish and care for that part of their being that will last forever, which is their soul.
 What's more important?
 Bright shiny teeth or an everlasting soul with God?
 Teeth are important, don't get me wrong.
 But we have to keep things in perspective.
 I know parents would not skip a night to make sure that little Suzy and Johnny brushed their teeth, every night to get into that habit, but wouldn't demand that we sit together and read the Bible every night before going to bed.
 Which is more important, not having cavities or living eternally?